flock-cloud/flock-demo/README.md

 flock-demo
 ==========

 Flock Demo.
+An app for Mesos.
 Work in progress.